SoftwareAG/c8y-docs/content/reference/device-credentials-bundle/bulk-device-credentials.md

 <tr>
 <td align="left">ICCID</td>
 <td align="left">0..1</td>
-<td align="left">The ICCID of the device (sim card number).
-If ‘iccid’ appears in the file, the import adds a fragment ‘c8y_Mobile.iccid’.
-The ‘iccid’ value is not mandatory for each row, see the example of an HTTP request below.</td>
+<td align="left">The ICCID of the device (SIM card number).
+If "iccid" appears in the file, the import adds a fragment "c8y_Mobile.iccid".
+The "iccid" value is not mandatory for each row.
+See the example of an HTTP request below.</td>
 </tr>
 <tr>
 <td align="left">IDTYPE</td>
 <td align="left">0..1</td>
 <td align="left">The type of external ID.
-If ‘idtype’ doesn’t appear in the file, the default value is used.
-The default value is ‘c8y_Serial’.
-The ‘idtype’ value is not mandatory for each row, see the example of an HTTP request below.</td>
+If "idtype" doesn’t appear in the file, the default value is used.
+The default value is "c8y_Serial".
+The "idtype" value is not mandatory for each row.
+See the example of an HTTP request below.</td>
 </tr>
 <tr>
 <td align="left">PATH</td>
 <td align="left">0..1</td>
 <td align="left">The path in the groups hierarchy where the device is added.
-The path contains the name of each group separated by ‘/’, i.e: "main group/subgroup/…/last subgroup".
+The path contains the name of each group separated by '/', e.g. "main group/subgroup/…/last subgroup".
 If the group doesn’t exist, the import creates the group.</td>
 </tr>
 <tr>
 <td align="left">SHELL</td>
 <td align="left">0..1</td>
-<td align="left">If this column contains the value "1", the import adds the ‘Shell’ feature for the device (specifically: c8y_SupportedOperations fragment).
-Th ‘shell’ value is not mandatory for each row, see the example of an HTTP request below.</td>
+<td align="left">If this column contains the value "1", the import adds the Shell feature for the device (specifically: "c8y_SupportedOperations" fragment).
+The "shell" value is not mandatory for each row.
+See the example of an HTTP request below.</td>
 </tr>
 </tbody>
 </table>

-Section two is the remaining part of the CSV file.
-Section two contains the device information.
+Section two is the remaining part of the CSV file and it contains the device information.
 The order and quantity of values must be the same as the order and quantity of headers.

 The separator is automatically obtained from the CSV file.
 Valid separator values are tabulation mark "\t", semicolon ";" and comma ",".